expo-octobre-marmottant-monet-sommeil-le-bonbon

 The General Exhibition at the Cartier Foundation

-We've known for nearly 2 years, but after years of dedicated service in the 14th, the Cartier Foundation is taking flight to new horizons.
-And this October, the institution opens its new spaces.
-For the occasion, the Foundation is pulling out all the stops with the General Exhibition, running until August 2026.
-A real treat!A large retrospective covering 6500m² that will shine a spotlight on the artistic identity of the Cartier Foundation by showcasing over 600 works that have marked its programming in the 14th district.
+We’ve known for nearly 2 years, but after many years of loyal service in the 14th, the Cartier Foundation is taking flight to new lands.
+And it’s in October that the institution opens its new quarters.
+For this occasion, the Foundation is going all out with the General Exhibition, presented until August 2026.
+An impressive retrospective spread over 6500m², showcasing identity.artistic side of the Cartier Foundation by showcasing more than 600 works that have marked the programming in the 14th district.
 Over more than 4 decades, the institution has reflected society and its artistic evolutions.
-And one thing is for sure, its values and themes are not going to change at the new address!
+And one thing is certain, its values and themes are not likely to change at the new location!

 General Exhibition